Medical expert of the article

 0 |

-When evaluating the results of antibodies to single- and double-stranded DNA, it should be borne in mind that many inflammatory or other processes accompanied by tissue destruction can lead to an increase in the titer of these antibodies in the blood serum.
+When evaluating the results of determining antibodies to single- and double-stranded DNA, it should be taken into account that many inflammatory or other processes accompanied by tissue destruction can lead to an increase in the titer of these antibodies in the blood serum.